Associate of Science in Health Science

 The program includes a capstone experience designed to integrate the academic work completed as part of the program with your prior military training and experience.
 Earning your Associate of Science in Health Science could help you meet educational requirements for advancement in the military, prepare you to pursue entry-level careers in allied health science should you return to civilian life, and provide you with a solid foundation for pursuing your bachelor’s degree and beyond.

 Refer to the Admissions Requirements section for details on program eligibility.

-In addition to the required core and major courses, you can further specialize your degree by choosing one of four concentrations: surgical technology, telemetry, medical assistant, or preprofessional.
+In addition to the required core and major courses, you can further specialize your degree by choosing one of two concentrations designed to prepare you to take professional credentialing exams and/or fulfill many requirements for professional programs: telemetry or preprofessional.
 Some concentrations are only available to students who have successfully completed a specific articulated military occupational specialty or training course.